Skip to content

 The Tasteless DiGiorno Pizza Tweet

-But these fails are not the only reason why the silence brand meme was born.
+But these failures are not the only reason why the silence brand meme was born.
 There are some other reasons at play here.

 Silence, Brand!
 The user who blocked McDonald’s said.